 - It is not very small in size so some customers found maneuvering indoor plants a little difficult.

-Theis designed to test the pH level and moisture in your soil for the best gardening and farming experience.
+The soil tester by Gain Express is designed to test the pH level and moisture in your soil for the best gardening and farming experience.
 It comes with a single waterproof electrode measuring 295mm long that only needs to be plugged inside the soil for quick and accurate reading.

 This tool can be used in the agriculture field or for educational experiments so even schools can use this for their students to learn more about the health of the soil.
 It requires no batteries or power to run, eliminating the need to recharge the tool and enabling use anytime and anywhere.